-EASL's next general member meeting: Monday, November 16 at 7pm at the American Legion Hall in … Read more »
+EASL's next general member meeting: Monday, April 17th 2017 at 7pm.
+The guest speaker will be Dr. … Read more »

 EASL and Dreams Come True of Louisiana Kids Fishing Contest will be April 8, 2017.
 Check out the … Read more »

 Results of EASL's 2016 Squirrel Rodeo (photo of squirrel not to scale, also it's not a real squirrel … Read more »